react-native-community/rn-diff-purge/README.md

 If you're interested, please open an issue to discuss.

 Of course, the above doesn't concern suggesting changes on the `master` branch (script or README.md).
-Pull Requests are highly welcome !
+Pull Requests are highly welcome!

+If you have:
+- questions
+- suggestions
+- ideas to make this even better
+- the urge to just to say hello to me :) feel free to make an issue or contact me.
+I'm pretty easy to find!